Clever questions to ask when choosing an estate agent to sell your home

 You will of course also expect them to say they advertise with Rightmove and Zoopla – knowing full well most people find properties online, not by trudging up and down high streets looking at agents’ window displays.

 Things got a bit confusing for homesellers and buyers with the introduction of a new property portal OnTheMarket.
-So, you need to ask agents the following detailed questions:
+So, you need to ask agents:

-Agents advertising your home with OnTheMarket will probably put it on the site – which receives only 23.5 million visitors – for a minimum of 24 hours first before putting it onto Rightmove or Zoopla.
+Agents advertising your home with OnTheMarket will probably put it on the site – which receives 23.5 million visitors – for a minimum of 24 hours first before putting it onto Rightmove or Zoopla.
 So be aware you will be missing out on the larger market of people searching on Rightmove (140 million visitors a month) and Zoopla (58 million a month).
-Therefore it is worth also asking…

 4. What type of contract do you use?